 The friends soon involved businessmen Edward Greene and George Crocker, banker Ray White, attorney Martin Kellogg, and accountant Jack Adams.
 These community leaders formed a core visionary group, wrote articles of incorporation, developed bylaws, and created the first board of directors of this new charitable organization.

-Today, the assets of the Outer Banks Community Foundation have reached over $12,000,000.
-The Community Foundation manages over 125 different charitable endowments, including donor-advised, designated, scholarship, and field of interest funds.
-The Community Foundation has helped donors give back over $5,000,000 in grants and scholarships to meet needs on the Outer Banks.
+Today the Community Foundation manages more than 200 different charitable endowments, including unrestricted, donor-advised, designated, scholarship, and field of interest funds.
+The Community Foundation has helped donors give back over $12,000,000 in grants and scholarships to meet needs on the Outer Banks.